iz2k/pi-radio-bonnet/README.md

 sudo reboot
 ```

-You should now already see the new playback and capture devies by running:
+You should now already see the new playback and capture devices by running:
 ``` bash
 aplay -l
 **** List of PLAYBACK Hardware Devices ****